iPhone 6 Review: Bigger Is DEFINITELY Better

 Apple announced record quarterly revenue of $74.6 billion and record quarterly net profit of $18 billion –– more than any company EVER in HISTORY.
 These results compare to revenue of $57.6 billion and net profit of $13.1 billion, or $2.07 per diluted share, in the year-ago quarter.
 Gross margin was 39.9 percent compared to 37.9 percent in the year-ago quarter.
 International sales accounted for 65 percent of the quarter’s revenue.

-Apple’s Apple Watch-Centric iOS 8.2 Update Lands
+Apple’s iOS 8.3 Update Lands

-iOS 8.2 brings a bunch of additional updates and optimisations with it, though the most significant target Apple’s Health application.
 Apple’s iOS 8 update –– and iOS 7, for that matter –– has really tried the patience of its users.
 The software was buggy, crashed all the time and, in general, just felt a but sloppy.

 Apple has promised to return iOS back to its previous stable self with the release of iOS 9 later on in 2015.
 Before then it has a few more updates in the pipeline, all of which will look to build the framework for a more feature-rich, stable mobile platform.

 With all that in mind, I've written this review from what I consider to be the most realistic perspective.
 That is to say, the iPhone 6 and its new design is being aimed at people who might not have used an iPhone before; those who might be considering a switch from an Android, Windows Phone, or BlackBerry device, or those who are new to smartphones entirely.
-Apple's not going to be interested in trying to convince existing iPhone users, simply because those people don't need convincing, in fact they probably already pre-ordered the new model.
+Apple's not going to be interested in trying to convince existing iPhone users, simply because those people don't need convincing, in fact they probably already upgraded to the new model.
 So the only other question you need to ask yourself –– providing you want an iPhone, that is –– is which model do you go for: the iPhone 6 or the iPhone 6 Plus?

 So this review is for you if you want to know what all the fuss is about with Apple's latest device.
 Both new handsets offer a similar overall software experience, though the larger device does have vastly superior battery life and a better camera.
 Beyond this the main difference is to do with size –– the iPhone 6 Plus is utterly gigantic compared to the iPhone 6 (and nearly everything else currently on market).
 Below we'll be taking a very in depth look at the smaller of Apple's two new handsets, the iPhone 6.